Skip to main content

 Whistle Signaling

 Three short blasts is the universal distress signal.
 Practice blowing your bracelet whistle so you know how much breath it requires and how far the sound carries.
 Have a friend walk away and signal when they can no longer hear it.
-Most bracelet whistles are audible from 200-400 yards depending on wind and terrain — significantly further than your voice, which carries only 100-200 yards when shouting.
+Most bracelet whistles are audible from 200-400 yards depending on wind and terrain — much further than your voice, which carries only 100-200 yards when shouting.

 Cordage Skills